needle-mirror/com.unity.sentis/Documentation~/get-the-output.md

 # Get output from a model

+The following information describes how to get the output from a model.
+To get intermediate tensors from layers other than the model outputs, refer to [Get output from any layer](profile-a-model.md#get-output-from-any-layer).

 ## Get the tensor output

+To obtain the tensor output, you have two options: you can either use PeekOutput to get a reference to an output, or you can `TakeOwnership` of the original tensor.
+Refer to the following sections to understand the methods available for retrieving the tensor output, along with their respective strengths and weaknesses.

+### Use PeekOutput

-Use `PeekOutput` to access the output of the tensor. `PeekOutput` returns a `Tensor` object, so you usually need to cast it to a `TensorFloat` or a `TensorInt`.
+Use [`PeekOutput`](Unity.Sentis.IWorker.PeekOutput) to get a reference to the output of the tensor. `PeekOutput` returns a `Tensor` object, so you usually need to cast it to a `TensorFloat` or a `TensorInt`.
 For example:

 ```
 worker.Execute(inputTensor);
 TensorFloat outputTensor = worker.PeekOutput() as TensorFloat;
 ```

-The result of `PeekOutput` is a shallow copy that points to the same memory as the original output, which means the following:
+The result of `PeekOutput` is a reference that is owned by Sentis worker memory allocator.
+This implies the following:

 - You don't need to use `Dispose` on the output.
 - If you change the output or you rerun the worker, both the worker output and the `PeekOutput` copy change.
 - If you use `Dispose` on the worker, the `PeekOutput` copy will also be disposed.

+If you call `Execute` again, the tensor will be overwritten.

+> [!NOTE]
+> Be careful about reading data from an output tensor, as in a lot of cases you might inadvertently cause a  there may be a performance cost because Sentis waits for the model to finish running before downloading the data from the GPU or Burst to the CPU.
+To avoid this cost, you can [read output from a model asynchronously](read-output-async.md).
+Additionally, you can [profile a model](profile-a-model.md) to gain a better understanding of its performance.

+### Take ownership of the original tensor

 To take ownership of the original tensor instead, do either of the following:

-- Use `TakeOwnership` on the tensor after you use `PeekOutput`.
+* Use [`CompleteOperationsAndDownload`](xref:Unity.Sentis.Tensor.CompleteOperationsAndDownload) on the tensor after you use `PeekOutput`.
-- Use `FinishExecutionAndDownloadOutput` instead of `PeekOutput`.
+* Use [`TakeOutputOwnership`](xref:Unity.Sentis.IWorker.TakeOutputOwnership) instead of `PeekOutput`.
 Sentis downloads the tensor from native memory.

+If you take ownership of the original tensor, you are responsible for the lifetime of the output:

-If you use either method, you must `Dispose` of the tensor when you're finished with it.
+* You must `Dispose` of the tensor once you've finished using it.

-When you read data from the tensor that `PeekOutput` returns, there might be a performance cost because Sentis waits for the model to finish running then downloads the data from the GPU or Burst to the CPU.
-You can [read output from a model asynchronously](read-output-async.md) to avoid this cost.
-You can also [profile a model](profile-a-model.md) to understand more about the performance of a model.

-To get intermediate tensors from layers other than the model outputs, refer to [Get output from any layer](profile-a-model.md#get-output-from-any-layer).
+* The tensor will not be overwritten if you call `Execute` again.
+* The memory allocator will need to re-allocate the output if the worker is run again.

 ## Multiple outputs